 - On other side fry egg white and smash it into small pieces and keep aside.

-Note: If you spill salt on eggs while frying then use little salt on other ingredients
+Note: If you spill salt on eggs while frying then decrease the amount of salt while sprinkling on other ingredients

 - On a thick pan apply some oil and put chicken pieces and stir.

-- Add chilli sauce, vinegar, tomato sauce and fry.
+- Add chili sauce, vinegar, tomato sauce and fry.

 - Add boiled capsicum pieces, mushrooms, carrot pieces and spring onion pieces and stir.